-Back then, there were only two national holidays: Washington’s Birthday and Independence Day.
+Back then, the United States had only two national holidays: Washington’s Birthday and Independence Day.
 Only New Englanders celebrated Thanksgiving, and each of the six states scheduled its own date to celebrate from October through January.

-She wrote editorials in her magazine urging Thanksgiving be celebrated as a national holiday.
+She wrote editorial after editorial in her magazine urging Thanksgiving be celebrated as a national holiday.
 Finally President Abraham Lincoln acquiesced in 1863, thinking the holiday would help unify the nation after the Civil War.
-Sarah Josepha Hale was 74 years old.
+By then Sarah Josepha Hale was 74 years old.

 But how to celebrate the new national holiday?
 Sarah Josepha Hale had the answer in one chapter of Northwood: Life North and South.
 It included a detailed description of a New England Thanksgiving dinner, which became a template for the rest of the country.

 She described a long table covered in a white damask tablecloth.
-Every child had a seat at the table; 'the more the better, it being considered an honor for a man to sit down to his Thanksgiving dinner surrounded by a large family.'
+Every child had a seat;”‘the more the better, it being considered an honor for a man to sit down to his Thanksgiving dinner surrounded by a large family.”

 Roasted turkey, stuffed and basted, took center stage at the head of the table.

-To drink, they had currant wine, cider and ginger beer – all domestically produced mild spirits.
+To drink, they had homemade mild spirits: currant wine, cider and ginger beer.

 In deference to an English visitor, the family had coffee after the meal.
 Sarah Josepha Hale wrote approvingly of the innovation.